civicrm/civicrm-sysadmin-guide/docs/setup/civimail/index.md

 Outbound email settings are configured at: **Administer > System Settings > Outbound Email (SMTP/Sendmail)**.
 The choices here are:
+!!! note
+    Consult your server administrator to find out which one is best for your system.

--   **mail()**: This is the default option and if it works for you, you should use it.
+-   **mail()**: This is the default option.
 -   **SMTP**: If you have a dedicated external mail server, specify its details here.
-Bounce messages generated with SMTP are slightly more complete than the ones from mail(), but there is no practical benefit to using SMTP if you can use mail().
+Bounce messages generated with SMTP are slightly more complete than the ones from mail().
 -   **Sendmail**: This option is kept for compatibility with older CiviCRM versions.
 -   **Disable Outbound Email**: Works as expected.